-Capital One asked Canadians about their knowledge of transaction fraud, identity theft, and how they protect themselves on a regular basis.
+Here are some interesting stats with regards to how much Canadians know about transaction fraud, identity theft, and how they protect themselves on a regular basis.

 While 71% of Canadians are aware of the impact of identity theft, only 53% are taking some of the recommended steps to prevent themselves from becoming victims.
 Many consumers (88%), are not sharing their pin number, and a majority are monitoring their credit card and online banking accounts (76%).